Acupuncture for Chronic Neck Pain

 On the back of our pilot research, we were funded by Arthritis Research UK to investigate the effectiveness of acupuncture and Alexander Technique lessons in alleviating chronic neck pain.
 Although acupuncture and Alexander Technique lessons are frequently used by people with chronic neck pain, neither is widely available on the NHS.

 In this trial, 517 people with chronic neck pain were recruited from 33 GP practices in York, Sheffield, Leeds and Manchester and their progress was followed over a 12 month-period.
 At all time points we found both acupuncture and Alexander Technique to be associated with statistically significantly reduced pain when compared to conventional medical care.
-In part this was explained by improved self-efficacy, a measure on the use of strategies to reduce pain levels without resorting to medication.
+In part this was explained by improved self-efficacy, a measure of the use of strategies learned by patients and used to reduce pain levels without resorting to medication.
 This project was funded by a grant of £719,000 from Arthritis Research UK.
 For further details, see [Abstract] [Arthritis Today].

-We also in parallel published a report on a national survey on the teachers of the Alexander Technique (Eldred et al 2015).[Abstract]
+In a separate study, we reported on a national survey that we conducted involving teachers of the Alexander Technique (Eldred et al 2015).[Abstract]

 MacPherson H, Tilbrook H, Richmond S, Woodman J, Ballard K, Atkin K, Bland M, Eldred J, Essex H, Hewitt C, Hopton A, Keding A, Lansdown H, Parrott S, Torgerson D, Wenham A, Watt I. Alexander Technique Lessons or Acupuncture Sessions for Persons With Chronic Neck Pain: A Randomized Trial.
 Ann Intern Med.
 2015 Nov 3;163(9):653-62. doi: 10.7326/M15-0667.[Abstract]